-- Off-the-shelf knee braces.
-These knee braces are ready-made in several sizes.
+Some types of knee braces are ready-made in several sizes.
 Some designs allow you to adjust the pressure they apply to your knee, depending on how much support you need for different activities and at different times of day.
-If you find an off-the-shelf brace that fits you well, you may be able to take it home immediately.
+If you find an off-the-shelf brace that fits you well, you may be able to take it home that day.

-- Custom knee braces.
 Custom knee braces are designed and built to fit your exact measurements.
-It takes time to build a custom knee brace, though, so be prepared to wait a few weeks to receive it.
+But it takes time to build a custom knee brace, so you may have to wait for a few weeks.
 When your custom brace is ready, the orthotist will check the fit before you take it home.

 During your knee brace fitting

 You may adjust to wearing a knee brace more quickly if you start with a good fit, which is the goal of working with an orthotist.
 During the fitting, the orthotist may:

 - Examine your knee

 - Ask about your history of knee arthritis and the symptoms that trouble you most

 - Ask what activities you hope to increase by wearing a knee brace

 - Ask you to walk a few paces to show how your knee functions